jsjoeio/clojure-practice/README.md

 # clojure-practice

-A Clojure library designed to ... well, that part is up to you.
+A bunch of Clojure exercises for me to practice writing Clojure.

 ## Usage